Charles Wheeler (journalist)

-Sir Selwyn Charles Cornelius-Wheeler (26 March 1923 – 4 July 2008) was a German-born British journalist and broadcaster.
+Sir Selwyn Charles Cornelius-Wheeler (26 March 1923 – 4 July 2008) was a British journalist and broadcaster.
 Having joined the BBC in 1947, he became the corporation's longest-serving foreign correspondent, remaining in the role until his death.
 Wheeler also had spells as presenter of several BBC current affairs television programmes, including Newsnight and Panorama.

 Early life

 Wheeler was born in Bremen, Germany, in 1923, to Winifred Agnes (née Rees) and Charles Cornelius-Wheeler.
 The family later moved to Hamburg, where his father was an agent for a shipping company.
 Educated at the Cranbrook School in Kent, his first job was as an errand boy at the Daily Sketch newspaper at the age of 17.
 He enlisted in the Royal Marines in 1942, rising to the rank of captain.
+For a time he was stationed onboard the battleship HMS Ramillies.

 As part of 30 Assault Unit, a secret naval intelligence unit assembled by Ian Fleming, he participated in the Allies’ advance through Western Europe following the Normandy landings as second-in-command to Patrick Dalzel-Job.